 Your GP or asthma nurse may suggest changing your treatment plan to help you manage your asthma better.
-This might mean a new type of medicine or device or extra add-on treatments.
+This might mean a new type of medicine or device, a different dose, or extra add-on treatments.

 It can sometimes take a bit of time to find the right medicines or inhalers to help you manage your asthma well.

-Your GP will consider different medicines or device for you if:
+Your GP will consider different a medicine or device for you if:

 - your symptoms are not as controlled as they could be

 - you’ve been using your reliever inhaler three or more times a week